SystemsApproach/sdn/netvirt.rst

-The following sections show how a particular set of technology challenges, combined with the new capabilities offered by SDN, set the stage for network virtualization as a successful use case for Software-Defined Networks.
+The following sections show how a particular set of technology challenges, combined with the new capabilities offered by SDN, set the stage for network virtualization as a successful use case of Software-Defined Networking.

 8.1 Challenges
 --------------

-Network virtualization as we understand it today is closely linked to the evolution of modern data centers, in which large numbers of commodity servers communicate with each other to solve computational tasks.
-These data centers are common for both large cloud providers (e.g., AWS, Azure, Google), as well as many enterprise organizations.
+Network virtualization as we understand it today is closely linked to the evolution of modern datacenters, in which large numbers of commodity servers communicate with each other to solve computational tasks.
+These datacenters are common for both large cloud providers (e.g., AWS, Azure, Google), as well as many enterprise organizations.
-Some of the challenges involved in building networks for such data centers were laid out in the VL2 paper from Microsoft Research back in 2009.
+Some of the challenges involved in building networks for such datacenters were laid out in the VL2 paper from Microsoft Research back in 2009.

 .. _reading_VL2:
 .. admonition:: Further Reading

-   Greenberg et al. `VL2: a scalable and flexible data center network
+   Greenberg et al. `VL2: a scalable and flexible datacenter network
    <https://dl.acm.org/doi/10.1145/1594977.1592576>`__.
    SIGCOMM, August, 2009.

-In such data centers, there is a substantial amount of “east-west” traffic; that is, server-to-server traffic, as distinct from “north-south” traffic entering or leaving the data center.
-To efficiently support high volumes of traffic between any pair of servers in the data center, leaf-spine fabrics of the sort described in Chapter 7 became popular due to their high cross-sectional bandwidth and scalable layer-3 forwarding.
+In such datacenters, there is a substantial amount of “east-west” traffic; that is, server-to-server traffic, as distinct from “north-south” traffic entering or leaving the datacenter.
+To efficiently support high volumes of traffic between any pair of servers in the datacenter, leaf-spine fabrics of the sort described in Chapter 7 became popular due to their high cross-sectional bandwidth and scalable layer-3 forwarding.\ [#]_

+.. [#] This is a good place to note that even though network
+       virtualization can be entirely implemented as an overlay, without touching the physical underlay, the leaf-spine based physical underlay found in datacenters is also implemented using SDN, as described in Chapter 7.
+In this case, the overlay and underlay are managed as two distinct SDN domains.
+An interesting question whether blurring the line between the two, resulting in an overlay-aware underlay / underlay-aware overlay, provides value.

-At the same time, server virtualization became mainstream, which had several implications for data center operations.
+At the same time, server virtualization became mainstream, which had several implications for datacenter operations.
 Provisioning virtual machines (VMs) can be carried out entirely in software, by contrast to installing and configuring physical servers, a time-consuming and manual process.
 As the ease of provisioning a VM shrank the time to